 The holiday season is here, and you need a drink.
-Perhaps several.
-Maybe its the stress of travel, visiting family members, gift shopping or a heavy end-of-the-year workload.
-Or youre just seeking warmth and a break from the winter cold.
-You seek a quality quaff, maybe at one of the top new bars that opened this year, which youve been meaning to check out.
-Here are 10 bars and 10 drinks to help you toast the season in style.
+Maybe it’s the stress of travel, visiting family members, gift shopping or a heavy end-of-the-year workload.
+Or you’re just seeking warmth and a break from the winter cold.
+You seek a quality quaff, maybe at one of the top new bars that opened this year, which you’ve been meaning to check out.
+Here are 10 bars — and 10 drinks — to help you toast the season in style.
 Some places are among the best newcomers of 2015; others are just great spots worth a revisit.

 649 E. 9th St., New York, NY 10009

 THE UP & UP

 Open since February, The Up & Up is one of NY’s best new bars and a welcome respite for excellent drinks in the Village.
 Vintage William Morris wallpaper and an engaging soundtrack of classic ’80’s pop hits invite conversation and lingering along a banquette or in an alcove.
 Cocktails ($14 each) are exciting and interesting without feeling fussy, thanks to owner Matt Piacentini and head bartender Chaim Dauermann, who ensure a friendly, laid back vibe.

 Drink This Now: Go for Dauermann’s cool, bracing Stone Crush combining Brennivin Icelandic Aquavit, Dolin Blanc Vermouth, Zucca Amaro and cucumber with a refreshing splash of Stiegl Goldbräu beer.
 It tastes like the crisp of winter blasted with warm rays of sun.116 MacDougal St., New York, NY 10012, 212-260-3000